raLaaaa/goblog-example/README.md

 }
 ```

-It basically checks before each call in our App controller whether the user is logged and in case the user is not it redirects him to the login page.
+It basically checks before each call in our App controller whether the user is logged in and in case the user is not it redirects him to the login page.
 This method is one of two methods called by our interceptors defined in `controllers/init.go`:

 ```go